 - Be open to the ‘authorized user’ route.
 If one of you doesn’t qualify for the card, choosing to add the second person as an authorized user could help you accomplish the same goal of being on one credit card together as an authorized user won’t have to undergo a credit check.

 - Have an exit plan.
 There are numerous reasons a joint credit card account may need to be closed, the card may not work out or perhaps the relationship won’t.
 Be sure you understand the credit card terms and conditions for canceling a joint account, including whether one joint owner can maintain the account.

 The bottom line

-Adding an authorized user to your account can make sense if you want to help someone else build credit or if you want to earn rewards on all their purchases.
-If you want your child or dependent to have access to your credit limit for emergencies, that’s another good reason to consider it.
+You may be better off adding an authorized user to your account if you want to help someone else build credit or if you want to earn rewards on all of their purchases.
+Another good reason is if you want your child or dependent to have access to your credit limit for emergencies.